arcturus-labs/llm-text-assistant/README.md

 The goal is to demonstrate a simple Flask/React application that can be deployed to Fly.io.

+Don't modify this repo.
+Instead, fork it and modify your fork.

 ## Development Setup

 ### Frontend (React)